Dyvil/Dyvil-Language-Reference/files.md

 # REPL

-The first thing to do when
+The first tool you can use to get started with Dyvil is the Dyvil REPL.